bleedmaster/.../README.md

 ---

+# Designed for continuous production

+Deploy a backup production system at half the cost.
+Every additional production license is available at 50% of the standard license price, helping to ensure uninterrupted production.

+**Because production should never stop due to a single hardware failure.**

+---

-# Publicly Documented Engineering Achievements
+## Publicly Documented Engineering Achievements

 The BleedMaster Technical Notes document a series of engineering developments addressing long-standing limitations in PDF prepress production.